- Download our Moving to Bangkok Guide (PDF)

 Bangkok is a feast of sights and sounds.
 Restaurants, bars, nightclubs, shopping malls, open markets, golf courses, temples, parks and an array of exotic scents all combine to make up the lifestyle in Bangkok.
-New and established expats will find themselves with plenty to see and do in the Thai capital.
+New and established expats will find that the lifestyle in Bangkok offers them plenty to see and do.

-A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and sit shoulder to shoulder with the locals, there's never a dull moment.
+A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and rub shoulders with the locals, there's never a dull moment.

 Shopping in Bangkok